Effective February 6, 2018

 Florida Currents magazine is a monthly family-oriented, general-interest publication used by five rural electric cooperatives in Florida to communicate with their members.
-It has a circulation of 85,000.
-Sample copies are available for a 9×12-inch Self-addressed, stamped envelope (SASE) with $1.61 of postage affixed.
+It has a circulation of 92,000.
+Sample copies are available for a 9×12-inch self-addressed, stamped envelope (SASE) with $1.42 of postage affixed.

 Florida Currents readers are predominantly small-town residents who are interested in stories about people and issues that affect their Florida lifestyle.
 The cornerstone of Florida Currents is its colorful people features.
 Other mainstays include human interest and energy-related articles, as well as Southeast travel, outdoor and unique history features.
 Florida Currents rarely purchases stories about subjects outside of Florida, and it is not a market for poetry, short fiction or boilerplate features.

-All freelance submissions must be preceded by a detailed query letter addressed to the Editor, which must be accompanied by a SASE for a reply.
-Queries also are accepted via e-mail at email@example.com.
+Freelance submissions must be preceded by a detailed query emailed to email@example.com.
 Acceptance or rejection is usually within one month.
 Lead time for seasonal articles is four months.

-Payment ranges from $50 for a short, 100- to 200-word feature to $500 for a major, well-illustrated article.
+Amount of freelance payment is agreed upon ahead of time and varies depending on scope, nature and reach of the work.
 Stories and artwork are purchased as a package.
-Florida Currents buys one-time publication rights, as well as rights to put the stories and photos on the Florida Currents website, archive, news service for member co-ops, and for any and all promotional purposes for Florida Currents.
+Florida Currents buys one-time publication rights, as well as the rights to put the stories and photos on the Florida Currents website, archive, news service for member co-ops, and for any and all promotional purposes for Florida Currents.
 Payment is on acceptance.

 Seven Tips for Getting Published in Florida Currents